What Does it Mean to Study Journalism?

 While many who choose to pursue journalism degrees hope to become television, newspaper, or magazine reporters, there are a variety additional careers available to those with this type of training.

-Editors are responsible for the overall quality and content of work provided by writers and reporters.
+Editors are responsible for the overall quality and content of work written by other writers and reporters.
 Editors often start their shifts by working with assistants to assign stories to their stable of contributors.
 As journalists check in with their managing editors, the editors suggest new leads and help shape story ideas.
 In the meantime, they liaise with sales managers who want to make sure that advertisers can expect quality audiences for the work.
 Before publication, editors review submitted work, making changes as necessary.
 Editors may also contribute their own work to newspapers or magazines.

 Broadcast newscasters use a variety of sources to relay the day's events to radio listeners and television viewers.
 In smaller news organizations, newscasters work as editors, assembling programming from network sources and locally produced content.
 In larger newsrooms, newscasters work closely with teams of journalists and present a coherent set of stories during tightly planned broadcasts.